JuliaTesting/ReferenceTests.jl/README.md

 the child process used within `pkg> test` is non-interactive, so the update prompt will not show if there are mismatches.

-To update references within a package test suite, there are three options:
+To update references within a package test suite, there are four options:

 - Set the environment variable `JULIA_REFERENCETESTS_UPDATE` to `"true"` and run `pkg> test`, which will force update any non-matches.
+You can then check changes to any git-tracked reference images before commit.
+- Set the environment variable `JULIA_REFERENCETESTS_UPDATE_AND_ERROR` to `"true"` and run `pkg> test`, which will also force update any non-matches, but each non-matching file will result in a test failure.
 You can then check changes to any git-tracked reference images before commit.
 - Delete any reference images you wish to update and run `pkg> test`, given that missing references are created automatically.